-Saturn was the Roman name for Cronus, the lord of the titans in Greek mythology.
-Saturn happens to be the root of the English word "Saturday."
+Saturn was the Roman name for Cronus, the lord of the Titans in Greek mythology.
+Saturn is the root of the English word "Saturday."

 Saturn is a gas giant made up mostly of hydrogen and helium.
-Saturn is the second largest planet, big enough to hold more than 760 Earths, and is more massive than any other planet except Jupiter, roughly 95 times Earth's mass.
-However, Saturn has the lowest density of all the planets, and is the only one less dense than water — if there were a bathtub big enough to hold it, Saturn would float on top.
+Saturn is big enough to hold more than 760 Earths, and is more massive than any other planet except Jupiter, roughly 95 times Earth's mass.
+However, Saturn has the lowest density of all the planets, and is the only one less dense than water — if there were a bathtub big enough to hold it, Saturn would float.

 Saturn is the farthest planet from Earth visible to the naked human eye.
-The yellow and gold bands seen in the planet's atmosphere are the result of super-fast winds in the upper atmosphere, which can reach up to 1,100 miles per hour (1,800 kilometers per hour) around its equator, combined with heat rising from the planet's interior.
+The yellow and gold bands seen in Saturn's atmosphere are the result of super-fast winds in the upper atmosphere, which can reach up to 1,100 mph (1,800 kph) around its equator, combined with heat rising from the planet's interior.

-Saturn's most recent curiosity may be the giant hexagon circling its north pole, with each of its sides nearly 7,500 miles (12,500 kilometers) across — big enough to fit nearly four Earths inside.
-Thermal images show it reaches some 60 miles (100 kilometers) down into the planet's atmosphere.
+Saturn's most recent curiosity may be the giant hexagon circling its north pole, with each of its sides nearly 7,500 miles (12,500 km) across — big enough to fit nearly four Earths inside.
+Thermal images show it reaches some 60 miles (100 km) down into the planet's atmosphere.
 It remains uncertain what causes it.

 Atmospheric composition (by volume)